 Penticton-Ikeda Sister City Society

-Latest News - Join our Trip to Ikeda, Japan in May 2017!
+Latest News - Invitation to Ikeda, Japan in May 2017!

 Welcome to the Penticton-Ikeda Sister City Society.
 Since our early days in 1977, we have grown to become one of the most active and successful sister city societies in Canada.
 We encourage you to explore our website and learn more about our society and our relationship with Ikeda which is located in the Nakagawa District of Tokachi in Hokkaido, Japan.